pbuckner/x-plane_plugins/XPython/docs/source/development/xlua_typical.rst

 .. warning:: This is proposed documentation, for review only.

-Most Aircraft XLua scripts look similar, so taking that as an example, here's a annotated version for python.
+Most Aircraft Xlua scripts look similar, so taking that as an example, here's a annotated version for python.

 Assume you have an xlua script in ``Aircraft/MyAircraft/plugins/xlua/scripts/MyInit/MyInit.xlua``.